Approximate waiting time to speak to a doctor is within 40 minutes.

 • Your asthma history and current symptoms

-• How often do you use Ventolin
+• How often you use Ventolin

 • Other medicines you take, including preventers